Cognitive Dysfunction During Migraine Attacks

 One reason for this is that cognitive dysfunction arises in the earliest stage of a migraine attack, even before the pain begins.
 Even when acute medications work for the pain, cognitive dysfunction can remain.
 Only learning and memory worsened with the severity of the pain; the other symptoms of cognitive dysfunction happened no matter what the pain levels.

-Cognitive dysfunction can occur during a pain-free migraine
+Can it occur during a pain-free migraine?

 The pain also lingers in the migraine hangover, which follows the pain phase of the attack.
 A person can even have cognitive dysfunction if they have a migraine attack with no pain at all.